 Western Living Magazine

-Interior designer Brianna Hughes embraced rich hues and textures to create a dream home for a successful dentist in Calgary.
+Interior designer Brianna Hughes and Ministry of Interiors embraced rich hues and textures to create a dream home for a successful dentist in Calgary.

-Edmonton-based interior designer Brianna Hughes knew exactly what she was dealing with the very first day she arrived at her new client’s condo for a consultation.
+Edmonton-based interior designer Brianna Hughes knew exactly what she and her team were dealing with the very first day she arrived at a new client’s condo for a consultation.
 The slippers gave it away: four designer pairs, sitting neatly by the front door.

-“You could tell she loved being decadent,” laughs Hughes, warmly recalling the early conversations with the successful paediatric dentist for whom she would eventually design a 2,583-square-foot home (beginning it while she was at Ministry of Interiors and completing it under her own eponymous firm).
-And with four bedrooms and five bathrooms to work with, Hughes had plenty of opportunity to embrace that decadence.
+“You could tell she loved being decadent,” laughs Hughes, warmly recalling the early conversations with the successful paediatric dentist for whom the team would eventually design a 2,583-square-foot home (beginning it while she was at Ministry of Interiors, and putting the finishing touches on it under her own eponymous firm).
+And with four bedrooms and five bathrooms to work with, Hughes and co. had plenty of opportunity to embrace that decadence.

 The Calgary house is stunning and sumptuous—a home built for entertaining and delighting, with rich detail and layers galore.
 “She wasn’t afraid to play with colour, she loved materials, she loves to have fun and push the envelope,” says Hughes.
 “It’s wild, but every room balances each other.”